How to Become a Virtual Assistant

 - The Bootstrap VA is an amazing book that gives you actionable steps on how to get started being a VA.
 The author has worked as a VA for many years and she delivers a comprehensive course that feels like a college class!

-- How to Become a VA in 30 Days or Less is a FREE ecourse that teaches you all about how to start a VA business with Gina Horkey of the Horkey Handbook.
+- How to Break into Virtual Assistant Work is a FREE ecourse that teaches you all about how to start a VA business with Gina Horkey of the Horkey Handbook.
 She has made a full time income as a freelance writer and virtual assistant.
 Now she is teaching others how she has been so successful as a VA.
 This is an excellent FREE resource!

 What do I need to become a Virtual Assistant?